chryswoods/siremol.org/chryswoods.com/beginning_c++/basics.md

 This program introduced some of the basic building blocks of C++;

 * The `main` function.
 All C++ programs must have a function called `main`.
 This is the function that is executed when you start the program.
+The return type of this function is an integer, with `0` returned by the function if the program ran correctly (hence the `return 0;` at the end of `main`).
 * A command `std::cout`.
 Commands are instructions to tell C++ to do something, in this case to print the passed strings to the screen.
 * A string `Hello from C++`.
 A string is just a piece of text.
 Strings are always enclosed in either double quotes or single quotes.